arianaporroche/lab2-web-server-arianaporroche/REPORT.md

 - Managed sensitive information (**keystore password**) through environment variables instead of hardcoding.

 ### Bonus opportunities
+3. **Verify Response Compression**
+    - Decided to test **HTTP response compression** via integration tests, verifying:
+        - The `Content-Encoding: gzip` header is present when requested.
+        - The `Vary: Accept-Encoding` header is always returned.
+        - Small responses below the compression threshold are not compressed, preserving correctness.

 7. **Implement Swagger/OpenAPI Documentation**
     - Chose **Springdoc OpenAPI** for automatic documentation generation with Spring Boot.
     - Used annotations in controller for endpoint documentation and example responses rather than writing manual YAML/JSON files.